sighupio/fury-kubernetes-dr/README.md

 - migrate cluster resources to other clusters
 - replicate your production environment to development and testing environment.

-Together with Velero, Velero Restic allows you to:
+Together with Velero, Velero Node Agent allows you to:

 - backup Kubernetes volumes
 - restore Kubernetes volumes